 Cooking up a good vegetarian meal requires some imagination but a good vegetarian dish can be fantastic, nutritious, bursting with flavours and cheap too.

 - Yotam Ottolenghi’s incredible cooking column in the Guardian, The New Vegetarian, is a tasty source of inspiration.

 - There are also some brilliant cookbooks that may help you forget about meat altogether!
 Click on the images below to check them out.

 We also recommend a few cookbooks to help make things interesting as you cook up a vegetarian storm.
 Our friends at Beetroot Books have also been nice enough to give our users a 15% discount on the following titles.
 Just type the code 'Beet19' when you get to the checkout:

 To make the transition that bit easier, why not have your fresh veg delivered to your doorstep?
-Riverford provide organic veg boxes which can come in a variety of different sizes depending on your household.
+Organic veg box schemes like Riverford, Abel & Cole, and many more provide variety of great vegetables in different amounts depending on your household.